emmo-repo/EMMOntoPy/README.md

   - Generation of graphs.
   - Generation of documentation.
   - Test suite for EMMO-based ontologies.
-  - Command-line tools (ontograph, ontodoc and emmocheck).
+  - Command-line tools (ontograph, ontodoc and emmocheck, ontoversion).

 Some examples of what you can do with EMMO-python includes: